 Final Words

-Our guide has outlined two different approaches to performing a WordPress update.
+Our guide has outlined two different approaches of how to update WordPress website.
 With major and minor updates rolling out on a regular basis, WordPress only grows stronger over time and remains the most favored content management system globally to date!

 Given such popularity, many eCommerce users undoubtedly want to migrate their websites to WordPress for sustainable growth.
 If you’re also considering this move, let LitExtension help you here!
 With over 12 years of experience and 200,000 satisfied customers across 100+ countries, we’re confident we can make your WordPress Update just as smooth and pleasant.